 Hope Well is a project started by Mimi Casteel located on a beautiful ridge in Salem, OR in the Eola-Amity Hills AVA.
-Mimi is no stranger to the Willamette Valley wine industry.
-Mimi is the younger daughter of the co-founders of Bethel Heights, Ted Casteel and Pat Dudley.
-Mimi literally grew up in the Willamette Valley vineyards and that has no doubt helped to shape her incredible passion and love for the earth!
+Mimi is no stranger to the Willamette Valley wine industry, as the younger daughter of the co-founders of Bethel Heights, Ted Casteel and Pat Dudley.
+Mimi literally grew up in the Willamette Valley vineyards, no doubt helping to shape her incredible passion and love for the earth!

 After graduating with an MS in Forest Ecology from Oregon State, Mimi worked for the National Forest Service as a botanist and developed a strong commitment to environmentalism.
 After several years of working in the backcountry of Oregon, the pull to return to Bethel Heights and the vines won out.
 Once back at Bethel Heights, Mimi worked tirelessly to innovate farming techniques, compost and viticultural practices to be more sustainable and organic.
 Along with her passion for winegrowing, Mimi also took the reigns as General Manager of Bethel Heights.